raspberrypilearning/electricity-generation/en/step_2.md

 --- task ---

 Run your project by clicking the green flag.
 An animation of a column is drawn by an invisible pen.
 It shows New Zealand's use of resources to generate electricity.
 You can then investigate the interactive column using your mouse.
-Your colours will be different than those in the image below:

 ![image of background](images/electricity-starter-green-flag.png){:width="400px"}